Golf Course Review of Princes Golf Club (Shore, Dunes & Himalayas)

 The fact there are 27 holes to enjoy, as well as accommodation on site in The Lodge, Prince's is a perfect place to visit for short golf break.
 Throw into the mix nearby Royal St. Georges and Royal Cinque Ports and you could easily make a week of it down in this remote corner of Kent.

 Both the Shore and Dunes loops are similar in the fact that the opening sequences of holes both head out to the furthest point of the property.
-Out here the land backs directly onto Royal St. George's but the quality of golf at Prince's means you are not even slightly tempted to jump the fence and sneak a few holes at this prestigious Open Championship venue!
+Out here the land backs directly onto Royal St. George's but the quality of golf at Prince's means you are not even slightly tempted to jump the fence and sneak a few holes at this prestigious Open Championship venue.
+(OK, well maybe a little bit, but you get the point).

 In fact Prince's can lay claim to hosting an Open itself, albeit back in 1932, when Gene Sarazen triumphed.
 Due to the Second World War the course has changed much since then but it still remains a brilliant test of golf and was deemed worthy by the R&A of staging the Amateur Championship in 2013.